manifolded/shannon-feature-selection/Shannon Entropy.md

 ![](Images/mutualInfo.png)

 Computing MI requires performing a binning procedure as if you were constructing a sort of 2-D histogram.
 That makes it sound harder than it is.
 Really... it's no big deal.
-All you're trying to do is get an estimate for that joint probability thingy that remains unknown.
+All you're trying to do is get an estimate for that joint probability thingy.

 I wrote my own 2D binning code^3.
 There is a `histogram2d()` function included in NumPy but I declined to use it.
 That would be no fun.
 However, NumPy's code is wildly faster than mine, probably due to some secret vectorization incantations.
 At some point I'll have to go take a look at how they did it.